MatheusFoganholo/angular-agenda/README.md

 ```
 npm start
 ```
-Now let's go back to the front end with:
+Now, with another instance of the terminal, we will go to the "front-end" folder.
+If it is in the "back-end" folder, type:
 ```
 cd ../front-end
 ```